Simone-Zabberoni/misc-one-liners/README.md

 # Miscellaneous one liners and useful snippets

-This is my personal collection of cut/paste commands and scripts in various languages.
+This is my personal collection of cut/paste commands, snippets and scripts for various languages and platforms.